Caro’s Book of Poker Tells – Review

 The player who generally shows off is willing to take more risks, whereas the discreet one prefers fewer risks.
 Mad Genius instructs that a player who looks away is often more dangerous than the player who stares at you.

-Many more theories of poker hands in the book by Mike Caro are explained well with charts and pictures.
-Caro has used the reference of MCU poker charts devised to explain the concepts of poker in a much easier way to his readers.
+Many more theories of poker hands are explained well with charts and pictures.
+Caro has used the reference of MCU poker charts to explain the concepts of poker in an easier way.

 At the end of the book, Mad Genius offers you a quiz to test your poker tells knowledge.